lflachs/lflachs/README.md

 # Léonard Flachs

-I've been building things on the web for 10 years and still get unreasonably excited about a clean deploy.
+I've been building things on the web for 10 years and I'm still excited about it!

 I sit at the intersection of product, engineering, and design.
 I've written production code, built analytics from zero, run 30+ user interviews, and coordinated teams across 22 locations.
 I don't just manage products, I build them.